Matt Mantei

-Matthew Bruce Mantei [MAN-tie] (born July 7, 1973) is an American former Major League Baseball relief pitcher.
-In his career, Mantei played with the Florida Marlins, Arizona Diamondbacks and Boston Red Sox.
-He batted and threw right-handed.
+Matthew Bruce Mantei (MAN-tie, born July 7, 1973) is an American former Major League Baseball relief pitcher.
+He played with the Florida Marlins, Arizona Diamondbacks and Boston Red Sox.
+He threw and batted right-handed.

 Career

 Mantei had four pitches.
 He had two fastballs, one of which regularly hit 95 MPH and occasionally hit 100, a sharp curve and an occasional slider.
 He was also known to throw a knuckleball earlier in his career.
 Two issues concerning his play were his control and his ability for his arm to stay healthy.

 Between 1995 and 1996, Mantei had only pitched in 26 games for the Marlins.
 He missed the 1997 season due to injury and came back in 1998 to post an ERA of 2.96 in 42 games.